-where $H$ and $\gamma$ correspond to the system Hamiltonian and thermal state respectively, and $S(\rho) = -\Tr[\rho \log \rho]$ is the von Neumann entropy.\footnote{If not stated otherwise, we define the von Neumann entropy with the natural logarithm.} However, in \cite{Korzekwa_2016} the authors are interested in the work extraction only from the coherence of the system, and in that case,
+where $H$ and $\gamma$ correspond to the system Hamiltonian and thermal state respectively, and $S(\rho) = -\Tr[\rho \log \rho]$ is the von Neumann entropy.\footnote{If not stated otherwise, we define the von Neumann entropy with the natural logarithm.} However, in \cite{Korzekwa_2016}, the authors were interested in the work extraction only from the coherence of the system, and in that case,

-is the amount of free energy available for the extraction from the coherence of the state $\rho$, where $D$ is a dephasing operation in the energy eigenbasis and $S(\rho||D[\rho])$ represents a measure of coherence \cite{GourPhysRevA.80.012307} with the quantum relative entropy $S(\rho||\sigma) = \Tr[\rho \log \rho] - \Tr[\rho \log \sigma]$. \citet{Korzekwa_2016} showed that the amount of work extracted from the coherence of the state $\rho$ is arbitrarily close to the free energy extraction limit, i.e., $k T S(\rho||D[\rho])$.
-However, all the coherence cannot be converted to work as some of the work will be needed to repump the reservoir such that it can be reused again.
+is the amount of free energy available for the extraction from the coherence of state $\rho$, where $D$ is a dephasing operation in the energy eigenbasis and $S(\rho||D[\rho])$ represents a measure of coherence \cite{GourPhysRevA.80.012307} with the quantum relative entropy $S(\rho||\sigma) = \Tr[\rho \log \rho] - \Tr[\rho \log \sigma]$. \citet{Korzekwa_2016} showed that the amount of work extracted from the coherence of state $\rho$ is arbitrarily close to the free energy extraction limit, i.e., $k T S(\rho||D[\rho])$.
+However, all the coherence cannot be converted to work, as some of the work will be needed to repump the reservoir so that it can be reused.
 Nevertheless, they showed that the amount of extracted work can be arbitrarily close to the coherence provided when the coherence of the reference system is sufficiently large.

-Recently \citet{Vaccaro_2018} analyzed the proposal of \citet{AbergPhysRevLett.113.150402} to check whether coherence can be really used repeatedly without any degradation in its performance.
-In particular, \citet{Vaccaro_2018} showed that if the reservoir is used repeatedly then the final systems have correlations which has not been considered by~\citet{AbergPhysRevLett.113.150402}.
-Correlations between the final systems actually affect the efficiency of the repeated operations.
+Recently, \citet{Vaccaro_2018} analyzed the proposal of \citet{AbergPhysRevLett.113.150402} to check whether coherence can be really used repeatedly without any degradation in its performance.
+In particular, \citet{Vaccaro_2018} showed that if the reservoir is used repeatedly then the final systems can have correlations that have not been considered by~\citet{AbergPhysRevLett.113.150402}.
+The correlations between the final systems actually affect the efficiency of repeated operations.
 To be precise, the coherence drawn from the reservoir by uncorrelated systems is completely different compared to the coherence drawn by correlated systems.
-Furthermore, they showed that neglecting these correlations among final systems could lead to unphysical phenomena, for example, two non-orthogonal reservoir states can be discriminated almost perfectly \cite{Vaccaro_2018}.
+Furthermore, they showed that neglecting these correlations among the final systems could lead to unphysical phenomena, for example, two non-orthogonal reservoir states can be discriminated almost perfectly \cite{Vaccaro_2018}.